 Before leaving Kutaisi we visit Gelati Monastery.
 It is surrounded by thick, verdant forest and contains the Church of the Virgin founded by the King David the Builder (1106), as well as the 13th-century churches of St George and St Nicholas.
 UNESCO World Heritage listed, Gelati was an extremely important medieval centre of learning.
 The monastery, with its distinctive Georgian church architecture, contains a number of royal tombs, including that of King David and a number of Georgia’s most important mosaics, frescoes and icons dating from the 12th to the 17th century.

-Mid-morning we drive south and east through the Borjomi Gorge to the lovely town of Akhaltsikhe, where we stay for the next two nights.
+Mid-morning we drive south and east through the Borjomi Gorge to Vardzia, where we stay for the next two nights.
 The picturesque Borjomi Gorge is a canyon cut by the Mktvari River through the Lesser Caucasian Mountains.

 - Cave city of Vardzia including the Church of the Dormition